 In New Jersey, the crime is punished by very high fines, license suspensions, and even a possibility of jail time.
+Drivers convicted of a DWI may also lose their license for several months or several years, depending on how many DWIs they have on their record.
 If you have been charged with DWI in Ocean County, talk to an experienced New Jersey defense attorney who can help you with your case.

-New Jersey DUI/DWI Offenses
+Ocean County DUI/DWI Offenses

 In New Jersey, the crime of drunk or drugged driving is “driving while intoxicated,” usually shortened to “DWI.”
-Other states call this “driving under the influence” (DUI), or may use both terms for different levels of drunk driving.
+Other states call this “driving under the influence” (DUI), or they may use both terms for different levels of drunk driving.

-DUI/DWI Penalties in New Jersey
+DUI/DWI Penalties in Ocean County

 DWI punishments in New Jersey increase depending on the BAC.
 In all DWI cases, the defendant faces required information classes at New Jersey’s Intoxicated Driver Resource Center (IDRC).
 Standard fines and court fees apply in every case.
 You could also face community service or supervision (similar to probation).
 The other fines and penalties also increase for second and subsequent offenses.